 Environmental and Economic Justice Coordinator, X works onLJIs local, regional and national EEJ organizing with EJHA, Just Transition Alliance, and Coming Clean.
 His practice consists of popular education, grassroots organizing, community-based research, men and boys and masculinities, restorative justice, worker-owned cooperatives, direct democracy and living a buen vivir.
 He grew up between a family ranch in southeast New Mexico and family home in the South Valley.

-Los Jardines is known for gatherings welcoming folks of all backgrounds and making space for community.
-We are happy to announce that we are open to hosting your next meeting or special event!
+Los Jardines Institute is about building the social, political, economic, cultural and spiritual power of the people.
+Our space is known for multigenerational and multicultural gatherings and movement making.
+We are happy to announce that we are open to host your event or activity!
 Drop by and see if Los Jardines' indoor and outdoor spaces are a good fit.